clbrge/svelte-proxied-store/README.md

 })
 ```

-This pattern works but proxied stores are handling this scenario is a
+This pattern works but proxied stores are handling this type of
-much more natural way:
+scenario is a much more concise and natural way:

 ```js
 import { proxied } from 'svelte-proxied-store'